 I made a spreadsheet to visualize this

 In the chart below, I list all sizes of Accidenz-Grotesk/Akzidenz-Grotesk, grouped by style – including Royal-Grotesk – that H. Berthold AG in Berlin/Bauer & Co. in Stuttgart sold before circa 1914.
 In the middle column, you can see the product numbers that Berthold and Bauer & Co. then used for these fonts.
-In the right-hand column, you can see the product numbers these fonts had in the two Ferd.
-Theinhardt Schriftgießerei G.m.b.H., Berlin catalogs in the Technikmuseum’s archive.
+In the right-hand column, you can see the product numbers these fonts had in the three Ferd.
+Theinhardt Schriftgießerei G.m.b.H., Berlin catalogs in the Technikmuseum’s Historical Archive.
 In every single instance, the Theinhardt number is the Berthold number, plus 3000.
 Like the other typefaces that originated at H. Berthold AG and Bauer & Co. in Stuttgart, and which Ferd.
 Theinhardt Schriftgießerei G.m.b.H., Berlin began selling after 1908, the fonts’ product numbers rely on those their mother company used for denoting them.

 At some point during or after the First World War, H. Berthold AG introduced a new product-numbering system.
 In that new system, the Accidenz/Akzidenz-Grotesk series’s range of products had the number 80,000 added to them, meaning that the family’s regular weight ran from number 80,760 to 80,772 instead of from just 760 to 772, and Royal-Grotesk ran from 81,377 to 81,386 instead of from 1377 to 1386, etc. Those newer and longer numerical designations were retained throughout the foundry-type era, so even after Berthold renamed Royal-Grotesk to Akzidenz-Grotesk mager (Akzidenz-Grotesk Light), its individual sizes kept the same product numbers.